The Scope Of This Privacy Code

 - electronic security, such as passwords, personal identification numbers and encryption.

 In some circumstances, the third parties retained by IMS to perform functions on its behalf may be located outside of Canada.
 Therefore, some Personal Information collected by IMS may be retained in countries other than Canada where privacy laws may offer different levels of protection from those in Canada and Personal Information may be subject to access by and disclosure to law enforcement agencies in those jurisdictions.
+Where this is the case, IMS will use contractual obligations to ensure the standards of privacy and protection of your Personal Information in your home territory are maintained.

 IMS will use care when disposing of or destroying Personal Information in order to prevent unauthorized access to the information.